extension dev at a local folder you already cloned, or point it at a GitHub URL to let Extension.js fetch the sample for you.

 reactandreact-domto yourpackage.json. - A

-tsconfig.jsonconfigured for React enables TypeScript + React authoring. - If you need to handle assets not declared in the manifest, learn more about Special Folders.
+tsconfig.jsonconfigured for React enables TypeScript + React authoring. - If you need to handle assets not declared in the manifest, learn more about special folders.

 Best practices